peter-james-allen/CV/README.md

 **Sport:** I’m an active person and like to keep fit.
 I particularly enjoy travelling to the alps for cycling or skiing.
 I'm training to do a triathalon for the first time this year.

-**Music:** I love music and gong to gigs.
-I'm an active member of two bands, playing guitar, bass and drums at live shows and have recorded in the studio.
+**Music:** I am an active member of two bands, playing guitar, bass and drums at live gigs and recording in the studio.
+I also enjoy listening to music, going to gigs and festivals.